archlich03/pbpis/MICROSOFT_AUTH_SETUP.md

 # Microsoft Authentication Setup Guide

-This guide will help you set up Microsoft Authentication for your PBPIS application.
+This guide will help you set up Microsoft Authentication for your POBIS application.

 ## Step 1: Register an Application in the Microsoft Azure Portal

 1. Go to the [Azure Portal](https://portal.azure.com/)
 2. Navigate to "Azure Active Directory" > "App registrations" > "New registration"
 3. Enter the following information:
-   - **Name**: PBPIS Application (or your preferred name)
+   - **Name**: POBIS Application (or your preferred name)
    - **Supported account types**: Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts
    - **Redirect URI**: Set the platform to "Web" and enter your callback URL (e.g., `https://your-domain.com/login/microsoft/callback` or for local development `http://localhost:8000/login/microsoft/callback`)
 4. Click "Register"